 Granary District is the only project area to have a loan program all its own: The Granary District Adaptive Reuse Loan.
 This unique forgivable loan program has helped bring new local businesses to the Granary neighborhood through providing financial assistance to renovate structurally sound industrial buildings to serve more modern and active uses.
 The RDA has also provided financial assistance for the reconstruction of 900 South Street, a community-driven Granary Row initiative, and LEED-Certified Gold project tax increment reimbursements.

 The North Temple Project Area (NT) is a major entryway to Salt Lake City.
 Served by the TRAX airport light rail line, or “Green Line,” the North Temple Corridor connects Downtown to the Salt Lake City International Airport, making the area an opportune site for new transit-oriented development.
-The RDA is working to attract catalytic and infill development to the area by promoting and utilizing its construction loan programs, environmental assessment grants, and community outreach partnerships.
+The RDA is working to attract catalytic and infill development to the area by promoting its loan and tax increment reimbursement programs.
 The area’s form-based zoning and significant street improvements are transforming it into a vibrant, walkable, transit-oriented corridor.
+The RDA’s recent purchase of an unsafe and dilapidated motel property and its preparation of the site for mixed-use development is also contributing to positive change in the neighborhood.

 Acclaimed as an area with unparalleled economic opportunity, the Northwest Quadrant Project Area (NWQ) offers over thousands of acres of developable land near an international airport, major highway interchange, and national rail crossing.
 Through the strategic cultivation of growth and prosperity, this area is positioned to become a model of regional economic development that elevates the global competitiveness of Salt Lake City, Salt Lake County, and the State of Utah.
 The complexity of developing the NWQ – combined with a changing economic landscape – requires a tactical approach to maximize the opportunities at hand.
 The RDA has created goals, objectives, and strategies for the utilization of tax increment to advance development objectives in a sustainable, efficient, and collaborative manner.